 If you’re not so much of a club lover, then you should visit the Millennium Park.
 Renowned Italian architect, Manfredi Nicoletti conceived and designed the park.
 It is the largest public park and garden in Maitama, Abuja.
 Millennium Park features a pool, beautifully structured walkway and plays barn for kids.
 There is no better place to take in fresh air as you enjoy all the fun on offer in the park.
 A visit to the park in the evening leaves you in awe with the beautiful lightings and picnicking guests.
 It is also a perfect romantic hangout spot.

 48 hours in Abuja: Day 2

 Morning: Breakfast at Dunes Centre

-Dunes centre makes your dreams in luxury come true.
+Dunes centre makes your dreams of luxury come true.
 Have breakfast at their world class restaurant and thereafter visit their original antiquities gift shops, supermarket, pastry shop, and boutiques, Dunes painstakingly defines luxury.
-During festive periods, Dunes Centre is the top notch place to visit for romantic outings, vacations, or just sightseeing.
+During festive periods, Dunes Centre is the top-notch place to visit for romantic outings, vacations, or just sightseeing.

 Afternoon: Rock Climbing